Parichehr13/Neural-Systems/06_hopfield_reconstruction/REPORT.md

 ---

-## Limitations of the Current Implementation
-Compared with a more extended study, this code does **not** include:

-- an explicit experiment producing a **spurious attractor**;
-- a systematic analysis of performance versus corruption level;
-- a plot of overlap versus time;
-- a quantitative reconstruction accuracy metric.

-However, the current implementation already covers the core requirements and provides a clear comparison between single-pattern and multi-pattern storage.

----

 ## Conclusion
 This project confirms the classical behavior of the Hopfield auto-associative network.
 After thresholding and reducing images, patterns are stored in the synaptic matrix through the Hebbian rule.
 Starting from a corrupted input, asynchronous dynamics progressively updates unstable neurons and leads the system toward a stable equilibrium point.
 In the single-image case, recall is typically robust; in the multi-image case, recall remains possible but becomes more sensitive to interference and pattern correlation.